morrissey college of arts and sciences

 CHEM4465 Introduction to Biochemistry; elective or Core courses.

 The ten 1-semester chemistry courses that comprise the chemistry major amount to 37 credits.
-The 5 non-chemistry courses amount to 17 or 22 credits, depending on the selection chosen for Calculus.
+The five non-chemistry courses amount to 17 or 22 credits, depending on the selection chosen for Calculus.

 Students who intend to be Chemistry or Biochemistry majors must enroll in CHEM1109 General Chemistry and CHEM1111 General Chemistry Laboratory, or CHEM1117 Honors Modern Chemistry and CHEM1119 Honors Modern Chemistry Laboratory.
 The choice of chemistry or biochemistry as a major requires that certain courses in other disciplines be taken as soon as possible.

 The minor in chemistry consists of six courses.
 Two semesters of general chemistry (CHEM1109–1110 or CHEM1117–1118, with associated laboratories) are required as the introductory courses for the minor.
 Four additional chemistry courses are chosen in consultation with a faculty advisor and approved by the Director of the departmental minor, Professor Lynne O'Connell (Merkert 111, 617-552-3626).
 Normally, two of the four additional courses would be Organic Chemistry I and II, but other selections might be better choices, depending on the student's objective in attaining the minor.
-In accordance with university policy, a student may count no more than one course toward both a major and a minor.
+In accordance with MCAS policy, a student must have at least 15 credits in the minor program that are not used to fulfill requirements for another major or minor.